Alwoodley

-Alwoodley is a suburb and civil parish of Leeds in West Yorkshire, England.
+Alwoodley is a suburb and civil parish on the outskirts of Leeds in West Yorkshire, England.
 It is 5 mi north of central Leeds and is one of the most affluent areas of the county.
 Alwoodley lies in the LS17 postcode area which was reported to contain the most expensive housing area in Yorkshire and the Humber by The Times.

 The area is situated in the Alwoodley ward of Leeds City Council and Leeds North East parliamentary constituency.